 This day flier is widely distributed.
 If you have Virginia Creeper, you

 probably have the Nessus Sphinx.
-It is probably common in Kings County.
+It is reported from

 Two bright, distinct, narrow yellow